ALRhub/cw2/doc/03_config.md

 speed_of_light: "c"
 ```

-While this does not cause an error, I recommend you still define your constants inside the `params` sections.
+While this will probably not cause an error, I recommend you still define your constants inside the `params` sections.
 During runtime **cw2** will modify the internal configuration object.
 While it is highly unlikely, you might overwrite such an internal keyword, leading to unforeseen issues, especially as the software evolves.
 For now, internal keywords generally begin with an underscore (`_internal_keyword`) and should be avoided.

-To stay on the safe side, put all your custom parameters / arguments / constants inside the `params` section. **cw2** guarantees that all the values inside this section will not be altered.
+To stay on the safe side, put all your custom parameters / arguments / constants inside the `params` section. **cw2** guarantees that all the values inside this section will not be altered without explicit user permission by using a combination keyword like `grid` or `list`.
 For example:

 ```yaml
 ---